pytorch/xla/.github/ci.md

 ### Pinning PyTorch PR in PyTorch/XLA PR

-Sometimes a PyTorch/XLA PR needs to be pinned to a specific PyTorch PR to test new featurues, fix breaking changes, etc. Since PyTorch/XLA CI pulls from PyTorch master by default, we need to manually provided a PyTorch pin.
+Sometimes a PyTorch/XLA PR needs to be pinned to a specific PyTorch PR to test new features, fix breaking changes, etc. Since PyTorch/XLA CI pulls from PyTorch master by default, we need to manually provided a PyTorch pin.
 In a PyTorch/XLA PR, PyTorch an be manually pinned by creating a `.torch_pin` file at the root of the repository.
 The `.torch_pin` should have the corresponding PyTorch PR number prefixed by "#".
 Take a look at [example here](https://github.com/pytorch/xla/pull/7313).
 Before the PyTorch/XLA PR gets merged, the `.torch_pin` must be deleted.

-### Coodinating merges for breaking PyTorch PRs
+### Coordinating merges for breaking PyTorch PRs

 When PyTorch PR introduces a breaking change, its PyTorch/XLA CI tests will fail.
 Steps for fixing and merging such breaking PyTorch change is as following:
 1. Create a PyTorch/XLA PR to fix this issue with `.torch_pin` and rebase with master to ensure the PR is up-to-date with the latest commit on PyTorch/XLA.
 Once this PR is created, it'll create a commit hash that will be used in step 2.
 If you have multiple commits in the PR, use the last one's hash. **Important note: When you rebase this PR, it'll create a new commit hash and make the old hash obsolete.
 Be cautious about rebasing, and if you rebase, make sure you inform the PyTorch PR's author.**